jolietran525/trac/README.md

 ## Conflation Attempts: Navigating Complex Networks

-I have been actively engaged in two significant conflation attempts, each designed to harmonize diverse datasets and enhance the quality of sidewalk information.
+I have been actively engaged in three significant conflation attempts, each designed to harmonize diverse datasets and enhance the quality of sidewalk information.

 ### 1. ARNOLD-OSM Conflation:
-   - **Purpose:** Vet data inconsistencies, transfer data between datasets, and identify associated network segments.
-   - **My Contribution:** Employing advanced GIS techniques, I orchestrated the conflation of OpenStreetMap (OSM) and the All Roads Network Of Linear Referenced Data (ARNOLD).
-The outcome enhances our understanding of sidewalk and street data, offering valuable insights for trip planning and infrastructure improvement.
+   - **Purpose:** The primary goal is to identify the sidewalk segments in OpenStreetMap (OSM) that associate with a single road segment in the All Roads Network Of Linear Referenced Data (ARNOLD).
+This process allows us to extract traffic volume information from ARNOLD and incorporate it into our OSM sidewalk data as a new tag, utilizing the hstore data type.
+From the OSM perspective, this results in an additional attribute of traffic volume for sidewalk segments, providing valuable data for assessing safety when a pedestrian crosses the road.
+Simultaneously, we share the conflation result with ARNOLD stakeholders, enhancing their awareness of sidewalk locations and distribution.
+   - **My Contribution:** Design a procedure in PostgreSQL that does the following:
+      * Pre-process the road (ARNOLD) and sidewalk (OSM) data by breaking up

 ### 2. SDOT-OSM Conflation:
    - **Purpose:** Identify inconsistencies, facilitate data transfer, and pinpoint associated network segments.